nzsaurabh/hadoop_training/README.md

 # hadoop_training
-Exercises on MapReduce, Pig, Spark, Relational and Non Relational data stores in Hadoop
+Notes and Exercises on MapReduce, Pig, Spark, Relational and Non Relational data stores in Hadoop.
+Thanks to Frank Kane, Sundog Education and Udemy for the course content.